- 1 Culture and Customs

 Over the decades, with the weakening of the Night's Watch, the free folk have found it much easier to either climb the Wall or paddle small boats through the Bay of Seals, growing bolder they raid as far as the Umber lands, the northern mountain clans, or Bear Island, instead of the usual villages and holdfasts in the Gift.

 Raiders cross the Wall to steal swords and axes, spices, silks, furs, and any valuables they can find.
 They are known to take women in any season to carry them off beyond the Wall.

-Most free folk warriors wield weaponry forged of stone, wood, and bronze, such as stone axes and flails, fire-hardened spears and lances, and bows of wood and horn.
+Most free folk warriors wield armament wrought of stone, wood, and bronze, such as axes and flails, fire-hardened spears and lances, and bows of wood and horn.
 Their bows are outranged by the yew longbows of the south, but can seemingly shoot an arrow as high as seven hundred feet.